 But not always do shingles proceed harmlessly.
 Complications may occur.
 About ten percent of all patients must therefore be hospitalized.

 For example, shingles can cause painful nerve inflammation that can persist for months or even years in extreme cases.
-Such painful nerve inflammation is called post-zoster neuralgia, post-zoster neuralgia or post-herpetic neuralgia.
-The risk of developing this disease increases from the age of 50 and grows with age.
+Such painful nerve inflammation is called post-zosteric neuralgia, post-zoster neuralgia or post-herpetic neuralgia.
+The risk of developing the disease increases from the age of 50 and grows with age.
 Postzosteric neuralgia may occur especially after shingles in the head.
 However, most patients with shingles (namely 90 percent of them) are spared such a painful nervous condition.

 Shingles can be problematic if it occurs in the area of an eye.
 The so-called zoster ophthalmicus, also called facial erysipelas, carries the risk of various inflammations.
 Among other things, they can damage the cornea or optic nerve and, if left untreated, can even lead to blindness.